BramDo/PELINN-Q/docs/baselines-cdr_mitiq-classes.md

-# Klassen in `baselines/cdr_mitiq.py`
+# Classes in `baselines/cdr_mitiq.py`

-Deze module bevat geen klassen.
-Alle logica voor Clifford Data Regression (CDR) wordt geleverd via functies en interne hulpfuncties.
+This module does not define any classes.
+All Clifford Data Regression (CDR) logic is provided through functions and internal helpers.